kylecorry31/Trail-Sense/CONTRIBUTING.md

 - Requires a lot of effort to use (external data from a website, many steps, external tools, etc.)
 - Dangerous (to the user or their device)
 - Requires Internet (may be better as a plugin)
 - Significantly increases APK size (definition of significant varies by feature usefulness - APK should be under 10 MB)
+- Clutters the UI
+- High maintenance burden

 All contributors will be credited in the Licenses section of Trail Sense setting (updated weekly).